Welcome to CoDependents Anonymous, a fellowship of men and women whose common purpose is to develop healthy relationships.

 Our common welfare should come first; personal recovery depends upon CoDA unity.
 For our group purpose there is but one ultimate authority – a loving higher power as expressed to our group conscience.
 Our leaders are but trusted servants; they do not govern.
 The only requirement for membership in CoDA is a desire for healthy […]

 I can expect a miraculous change in my life by working the programme of Co-Dependents Anonymous.
 As I make an honest effort to work the Twelve Steps and follow the Twelve Traditions: I know a new sense of belonging.
-The feeling of emptiness and loneliness will disappear.
+The feelings of emptiness and loneliness will disappear.
 I am no longer controlled by my fears. […]

 God, Grant me the serenity to accept the things I cannot changeThe courage to change the things I canAnd the wisdom to know the differenceGrant me patience with the changes that take timeAppreciation of all that I haveTolerance of those with different strugglesAnd the strength to get up and try againOne day at a time